 While you can prep the marinara sauce ahead of time to save some hassle, it’s best to bake the Eggs in Purgatory just before serving.
 The eggs won’t hold up well if reheated, losing their ideal texture.
 But hey, the good news is this dish comes together so fast, you’ll have steaming, cheesy goodness on the table in no time!

-Overhead image of a ramekin with Eggs in Purgatory and a piece of bread on top.
+Overhead image of a ramekin of Eggs in Purgatory with a piece of bread on top.

 Easy Eggs in Purgatory Recipe